nkasmanoff/waste-classification/README.md

 ```

 There are many additional arguments within train.py, but I found that leaving these settings as is led to satisfactory performance
-after letting this job run for roughly 4 hours.
+after letting this job run for roughly 8 hours.

-In total, the best saved model (models/...) achieved a test set accuracy of Y%.
 We next export this model to onnx to allow for a faster and more flexible runtime.

 This can be accomplished with the following code.
 ```bash